MathewHDYT/Unity-Audio-Manager/README.md

 ```

 **When to use it:**
-Use to switch smoovly between sounds because it is independent of the frame rate and gives the audio system enough time to prepare the playback of the sound to fetch it from media where the opening and buffering takes a lot of time (streams) without causing sudden CPU spikes.
+Use to switch smoothly between sounds because it is independent of the frame rate and gives the audio system enough time to prepare the playback of the sound to fetch it from media where the opening and buffering takes a lot of time (streams) without causing sudden CPU spikes.

-See [AudioSource.PlayScheduled](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.PlayScheduled.html) for more details on what play scheduled does.
+See [AudioSource.PlayScheduled](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.PlayScheduled.html) for more details on what Play Scheduled does.

 ### Stop method
 **What it does:**